 Customer Portal

-How customers access their portal to view estimates, make payments, leave reviews, and submit referrals.
+How customers access their portal to view estimates, make payments, leave reviews, and share referral links.

 Customer Portal

 The customer portal is a public-facing page where your customers interact with your business online.
-It gives them self-service access to view proposals, request estimates, pay invoices, leave reviews, and refer friends -- all without calling your office.
+It gives them self-service access to view proposals, request estimates, pay invoices, leave reviews, and share referral links -- all without calling your office.
 The portal is branded with your company identity and accessible at a permanent URL that you share on your website, social media, business cards, and marketing materials.

 Portal URL